Important Dates for Class of 2022 Admissions Cycle

 - Attach your current resume.

-- Fill out the contact information on your 3 references.
+- Fill out the contact information on your 3 references within the on-line application.
 The Graduate School will contact your references and furnish them with the required forms.

 - Attach your Statement of Purpose.
 This is a 1-2 page explanation of your career goals and why you wish to earn your MHA degree at the University of Florida.